webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 === Expected outcome ===

+* Before deploying to production, every components until next should be running fine on ''webplatformstaging.org''
 * Deploy automatically on git push (GitHub hooks) on master branch
 * Full clone of the site for each components; e.g. '''blog.webplatform.org''' (production), '''blog.webplatformstaging.org''' (staging).